LanguageMachines/frogdata/README.md

 documentation: https://languagemachines.github.io/frog

 frogdata provides all necessary datafiles for frog.
+It contains primarily models for (contemporary) dutch.
+But also contains a model for middle dutch (language code dum), and early new dutch (vroegnieuwnederlands; nld-vnm).

 frogdata is architecture independent.